 For purposes of career planning, it is important to know your relative standing in your comparison groups.
 Being male or female does not limit your career or educational choices, but there are differences in how males and females score in some areas.

 Let's say you are a female senior in high school.
 Your percentile test scores are compared to other senior females, senior males, and both senior males and females.
 For instance, take your score in mechanical comprehension.
-Compared to other females you may have a high score – say 86, but when your score is compared to males, the score is now 56.
+Compared to other females, you may have a high score -- say 86 -- but when your score is compared to males, the score is now 56.
 Why is that?
-As a rule, most males score higher in mechanical comprehension than females – mechanics is traditionally a male occupation.
-You are being compared to males who are actually performing the jobs as mechanics.
-Your competition in the work force are mostly males.
+As a rule, most males score higher in mechanical comprehension than females; mechanics is traditionally a male occupation.
+You are being compared to males who actually are performing the jobs as mechanics.
+Your competition in the workforce are mostly males.

-About two weeks after the exam you will receive your test scores (ASVAB Summary Results sheet) and a copy of Exploring Careers: The ASVAB Career Exploration Guide.
-This career guide will help you understand and use your ASVAB scores for career exploration, identify your interests, and begin to understand how they relate to career-decision making.
+About two weeks after the exam, you will receive your test scores (ASVAB summary results sheet) and a copy of Exploring Careers: The ASVAB Career Exploration Guide.
+This career guide will help you understand and use your ASVAB scores for career exploration, identify your interests and begin to understand how they relate to career-decision making.

 Included in your Exploring Careers workbook is an interest inventory (Find Your Interest?
 FYI).
 Knowing your interests can help you determine career fields or occupations that are more satisfying.
-Chances are you won't stay in a job for long that does not satisfy your interests.
+Chances are, you won't stay in a job for long that does not satisfy your interests.

-Your counselor is also provided a book called Military Careers, which provides a summary of descriptions of selected enlisted and officer occupations across all services – Army, Navy, Air Force, Marine Corps, and Coast Guard.
+Your counselor also is provided a book called Military Careers, which provides a summary of descriptions of selected enlisted and officer occupations across all services -- Army, Navy, Air Force, Marine Corps and Coast Guard.
 It also helps you gain interest and an understanding of military training and occupations.
 It also describes the relationships between military career occupational fields and comparable civilian occupational areas.
-It includes information on life in the military in general and each Service in particular.
+It includes information on life in the military in general and each service in particular.

 You will explore the OCCU-Find by your top three interest codes to:

-The first letter of your Interest Code indicates your strongest interest area.
+The first letter of your interest code indicates your strongest interest area.
 The second letter is your second strongest interest.
 Your third interest letter is an area in which you have some interest, but not as much as your first two areas.
-Bear in mind that Interest Codes indicate your interests at this time of your life.
-Your top Interest Codes may change as you mature, and gain more experience and exposure to new activities over time.
+Bear in mind that interest codes indicate your interests at this time of your life.
+Your top interest codes may change as you mature and gain more experience and exposure to new activities over time.